storj/design-docs/20250828-bucket-eventing-phase-1.md

 ### Test plan

 There are local Spanner and Pub/Sub emulators that provide basic local testing.
-Wherever they fall short in functionality, we can use test instances in Google cloud for the integration testing.
+Wherever they fall short in functionality, we can use test instances in Google Cloud for the integration testing.

-Non-exhaustive test plan that emphasizes on a few key points:
+Non-exhaustive test plan that emphasizes a few key points:
 - Check that no change records are read from the change stream if no bucket is enabled for eventing.
-- Check that an change stream reader logs an error if the event notification cannot be delivered to the Pub/Sub topic.
+- Check that the change stream reader logs an error if the event notification cannot be delivered to the Pub/Sub topic.
-- Check that change record is properly transformed to event notifications and delivered to the Pub/Sub topic.
+- Check that the change record is properly transformed to event notifications and delivered to the Pub/Sub topic.
   - Check that the object version ID is only included for buckets with versioning enabled.
 - Check that no logs include the private project ID.
 Wherever a project ID is included, it must be the public project ID.
-- Configure an HTTP push notificaton to the Pub/Sub topic and check that the events are delivered to the configured HTTP endpoint.
+- Configure an HTTP push notification to the Pub/Sub topic and check that the events are delivered to the configured HTTP endpoint.
-- Configure multiple buckets for eventing and check that the notification are properly delviered to the respective Pub/Sub topic.
+- Configure multiple buckets for eventing and check that the notifications are properly delivered to the respective Pub/Sub topic.
-- Make multiple uploads and deletes in a few seconds, and check that all event notification are delivered to the Pub/Sub topic within 2 seconds.
+- Make multiple uploads and deletes in a few seconds, and check that all event notifications are delivered to the Pub/Sub topic within 2 seconds.

 ## Out of scope

 - Multiple destinations per bucket
 - Filtering rules
 - Event types other than `s3:ObjectCreated:Put`, `s3:ObjectRemoved:Delete`, and `s3:ObjectRemoved:DeleteMarkerCreated`
-  - `s3:ObjectCreated:Post`, `s3:ObjectCreated:Copy`, and `s3:ObjectCreated:CompleteMultipartUpload` are out of scope too as we don’t have an easy way to distinguish them from `s3:ObjectCreated:Put`
+  - `s3:ObjectCreated:Post`, `s3:ObjectCreated:Copy`, and `s3:ObjectCreated:CompleteMultipartUpload` are out of scope too, as we don’t have an easy way to distinguish them from `s3:ObjectCreated:Put`
 - Fine-grain configuration of event types, e.g. only `s3:ObjectCreated:*` or only `s3:ObjectRemoved:Delete` event types.
 All `s3:ObjectCreated:*` and `s3:ObjectRemoved:*` events are always available for a bucket with enabled eventing.
 - Event batching.
 Event notification will contain only one bucket event.
-- Some fields from event message structure that are not trivial to provide:
+- Some fields from the event message structure that are not trivial to provide:
   - `awsRegion`
   - `userIdentity`
   - `requestParameters`